 Use the Amazon or Drizly distribution strategy

-Using Prime Now, Amazon distributes alcohol among many markets in the US.
-Drizly relies on its wholesaler partners in distribution.
+How can you sell alcohol on Amazon?
+Just sign up to Amazon Prime!
+Currently, Amazon is considered the best way to distribute alcohol among many markets in the US.
+As for Drizly – they rely on their wholesaler partners in distribution.
 Learn their strategy and make some variants suitable for your niche and region.
 Track events that happen in the European, Japanese, Chinese, and other alcoholic beverage markets.

 Create useful partnerships